A Human Sexual Evolution Theory That Explains

 Homosexuality, Heterosexuality & Bisexuality

-The theory of human sexual evolution appearing on this website was first published in two installments in the Journal of the Gay and Lesbian Medical Association in spring and summer 2000 (True Nature – A Theory Of Human Sexual Evolution, C. Gomes, JGLMA Vol.4, No.1 and JGLMA Vol.4, No.2.
-Contained here-in, are also important new insights gained since publication.
+The theory of human sexual evolution appearing on this website was first published in two installments in the Journal of the Gay and Lesbian Medical Association in 2000 (True Nature – A Theory Of Human Sexual Evolution, C. Gomes, JGLMA Vol.4, No.1 and JGLMA Vol.4, No.2).

 ‘True Nature’ presents arguments from various fields of study to show that the sexuality of human beings evolved over the course of millions of years, alongside and as a direct consequence of, increases in intelligence.
 Far from it being static over millennia and largely aligned with heterosexuality, a review of human sexual history spanning the globe – providing the ultimate litmus test of humanity’s true sexual nature - reveals the incredible plasticity of our sexual behavior, and humanity’s predilection for homosexuality.

 This ever-present homosexual bias in humans remained unsuspected till now because the ubiquity of heterosexuality always presented an overarching prejudice when interpreting human sexual history, and also because a theoretical framework capable of making sense of its perplexing and contradictory nature was lacking.

 1. We are unique in the animal world in not possessing a sexual instinct that would compel us to engage